cloudflare/cloudflare-docs/products/workers/src/content/tutorials/build-a-jamstack-app/index.md

 1. How building with Workers makes it easy to focus on writing code and ship finished products.
 2. How the addition of Workers KV makes this tutorial a great introduction to building full, data-driven applications.

-If you would like to see the finished code for this project, find to the [project on GitHub](https://github.com/signalnerve/cloudflare-workers-todos) and review the [live demo](https://todos.signalnerve.workers.dev/) to review what you will be building.
+If you would like to see the finished code for this project, find the [project on GitHub](https://github.com/signalnerve/cloudflare-workers-todos) and refer to the [live demo](https://todos.signalnerve.workers.dev/) to review what you will be building.

 ## Generate